 Clothing needs to be warm and waterproof

-Be extra careful when hiking in Iceland in winter
+Be extra careful when hiking in winter

 Hiking in Iceland in winter it is not for the faint of heart.
 Don´t go on any long hiking trips unless you have a guide.